timewarp180/Networked-ConnectFour-Final-OOP/README.md

 If downloaded from github:

-I am using eclipse IDE and in order to run the program
+I am using eclipse IDE and in order to run the program without error in the titlescreen.java

 -right click the package, go to properties